gforcedev/gcipher-deluxe/readme.txt

-A (nother) Cipher cracking program.
-This runs lua or python scripts using node's childProcess.
+A (different) Cipher cracking program - an experiment with using lua or python scripts using node's childProcess.
+It likely won't replace the other gcipher, unless the performance issues with monoalphabetic sub can be fixed.

 Currently, only Caesar and Vigenere are fully functional, as well as the word guesser.